[Opinion] Poland's PiS prepares 'failsafe' for October election

 "What guarantee do we have that when you lose the elections you won't question them and determine that sorry, but they didn't count?
 And who will be deciding that?
 It will be the extraordinary control and public affairs chamber, that you nominate yourselves.
 Brilliant solution!"

-Professor Marek Matczak, constitutional lawyer from Warsaw University, notices the anti-European aspect of PiS's bold move.
+Professor Marcin Matczak, constitutional lawyer from Warsaw University, notices the anti-European aspect of PiS's bold move.

 In an interview with Gazeta.pl he calls it an "example of very irresponsible policy-making of the government".